Man-Jain/man-jain/README.md

 <br />
 <br />

-Hi, I am Manank Patni, I am a passionate and self-taught developer from India.

-- 🔭 I’m an active Gitcoiner [Man-Jain](https://gitcoin.co/man-jain)
-- 🌱 I'm a Blockchain and a Backend Developer
-- 🔭 I've been a Hypereldger Intern and Google Code-In Mentor
-- 🌱 I've also been a Speaker at 2 International Conferences (Hyperledger Global Forum and Open Source Summit Japan)

 <!---
   if you have forked this to use on your profile, Change the `github-readme-stats.anuraghazra1.vercel.app` to `github-readme-stats.vercel.app`